mr-nart/Kingmaker/Sessions/020-029/027 - Manic Nixie Dream Girl.md

 		- seems to be genuinely interested in going to Verdanti
 - they want to sit on the council??
 - they want us to help them tame a dragon?? for the symbolic meaning of it (i.e. Brevoy was founded on the back of a dragon)
-	- really it's the head of the house Lord [[Poul Orlovsky]] that wants it
+	- really it's the head of the house Lord [[Poul Orlovsky]] that wants it, sort of to stake a claim on ruling Brevoy maybe?
 - they give Celestine a sturdy steel shield bearing the crest of House Orlovsky, gifted by her father

 **Bertrand Cafagna**